loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report2.md

 - Nate: Replaced broken jetson nano board with new replacement board I ordered, and tested to ensure it worked.
 - Nate: Issues with wifi connection setup, and also with software setup guide not being as straightforward as could have been.
 - Nate: Missing chunks of code in Nvidia jetbot tutorial notebooks, which needed to be troubleshot to resolve.
-- Eric: hardware parts issues was incorrect, had to order replacement power supply.
+- Eric: Issues with power supply; would be nice to have more training data for training better model.
 - Yikun: My bot's right motor was broken.
 I had to order another motor from Adafruit and reassemble the motor part in my bot.
 I also reorderd batteries.
 - Yikun: The camera was laggy at first, so my collision avoidance was not performing well.
 I adjusted camera refresh rate and motor speed, and the images were able to catch up with the motion of the bot and I got better-than-expected results at the end.